saxenam25/react-native-assignment/README.md

 **react-native-fs**: File system operations for backup, restore, and data export features.
 Handles document storage, file validation, and cross-platform file management.

+**@react-native-async-storage/async-storage**: Simple, unencrypted, asynchronous storage for React Native.
+Provides persistent key-value storage for user preferences, settings, and app state management.

+**react-native-encrypted-storage**: Secure storage solution for sensitive data like tokens and credentials.
+Offers encrypted storage with keychain/keystore integration for maximum security on both platforms.

+**react-native-geolocation-service**: Location services with high accuracy and background support.
+Enables GPS functionality, location tracking, and geofencing with proper permission handling.

 ## 🚀 How to Run